 But, it was hard to tell what a perfect macaron was suppose to taste like unless we had something to compare it to.
+Lots of research had to be added to this already tasty food experience.
 Enter inner city traveling to Pierre Hermé and Lâdurée, two of the most famous macaron shops in France.

 I was all up for a macaron taste testing battle if it meant eating more cookies.
 So, we first popped into the modern Pierre Hermé, named after a man who has been called the pastry provocateur and the Picasso of Pastry.
 I ordered one Truffle Blanche & Noisette macaron (white truffle with hazelnut) for 2,05 €.
 It was crunchier than our homemade version, with a more unique flavor profile.
 Quite tasty, but not necessarily better.